sid77x/Thorium/README.md

 Contributions are always welcome!

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

+## Upcoming Updates ✅
+• Printing The output for the code
+• Better return messages for errors
+• Using an external API